-&lt;sup>6 Besides the major results regarding the "neutral" technological progress, we briefly explore the implications of another notion of technology change: "investment-specific technology change," as originally proposed by Solow (1960) and recently revived by Greenwood, Hercowitz, and Krusell (1997; 2000).
+6. Besides the major results regarding the "neutral" technological progress, we briefly explore the implications of another notion of technology change: "investment-specific technology change," as originally proposed by Solow (1960) and recently revived by Greenwood, Hercowitz, and Krusell (1997, 2000).
 Specifically, we follow these studies by interpreting the secular decline in the real price of investment goods as being the result of investment-specific, not neutral, technology change.
 We then find no evidence that the pace of such technology growth has slowed in the 1990s.

-Our results are surely not irrelevant to the "liquidity trap" hypothesis regarding the current Japanese slump.
-Krugman (1998) originally proposes this hypothesis using a two-period sticky price model, which is recently elaborated into an infinite-horizon model by Eggertsson and Woodford (2003).
-In these models, economies fall into the liquidity trap when the "natural rate of interest" (i.e., full employment level of the real interest rate holding with flexible price) is negative, and emerge from the trap when this rate returns to being positive.
-Because those models do not incorporate endogenous capital, the natural rate of interest is solely determined by the expected growth rate of exogenous technology according to a consumption Euler equation (some researchers call this Euler equation a "new IS" equation), given the expected growth rate of government expenditures.
+7. Our results are surely not irrelevant to the "liquidity trap" hypothesis regarding the current Japanese slump.
+Krugman (1998) originally proposes this hypothesis using a two-period sticky-price model, which has recently been elaborated into an infinite-horizon model by Eggertsson and Woodford (2003).
+In these models, economies fall into the liquidity trap when the "natural rate of interest" (i.e., the full employment level of the real interest rate holding with flexible price) is negative, and emerge from the trap when this rate turns positive again.
+Because those models do not incorporate endogenous capital, the natural rate of interest is determined solely by the expected growth rate of exogenous technology according to a consumption Euler equation (some researchers call this Euler equation a "new IS" equation), given the expected growth rate of government expenditures.
 Hence, the natural rate becomes negative for a period of negative technology growth, holding constant fiscal policy.
-However, if one accepts the results in this paper, it would be difficult to come up with what factors have caused the natural rate to be negative in Japan's lost decade.
+However, if one accepts the results in this paper, it would be difficult to identify which factors caused the natural rate to be negative during Japan's lost decade.

-&lt;sup>8 The results in this paper may also have some implications for the celebrated "missing productivity growth" puzzle (see Basu, Fernald, Oulton, and Srinivasan, 2003 among others).
+8. The results in this paper may also have some implications for the celebrated "missing productivity growth" puzzle (see Basu et al. [2004], among others).
 In the United States, TFP growth accelerated in the 1990s, probably reflecting the diffusion of information and communications technology (ICT).
-By contrast, as many researchers (e.g., Gust and Marquez, 2000) document, TFP growth decelerated in the European Union overall and in Japan in the same decade, although these countries should also have enjoyed advances in ICT.
-Our results indicate, however, that once one purifies the Solow residuals, the missing productivity growth puzzle disappears at least for Japan.
+By contrast, as many researchers (e.g., Gust and Marquez [2000]) document, TFP growth decelerated in the European Union overall and in Japan in the same decade, although these countries should also have enjoyed advances in ICT.
+Our results indicate, however, that once one purifies the Solow residuals, the missing productivity growth puzzle disappears, at least for Japan.